Trade Show Booths – Bigger Isn’t Always Better

 What is important is integrity, honesty, and personability – be sure to bring those with you!
 Big spaces and great looking trade show displays can be very effective if used wisely, but “big” always costs more, so be sure it is the best use of your marketing dollars.

 It’s Bad Not To Have Goals

-When asked to state your goal for the trade show, I hope your answer is a little more substantial than “get more sales”.
+When asked to state your goal for the trade show, I hope your answer is a little more substantial than “get more sales.”
 The trade show circuit should be just one facet of your total marketing plan.
-You are there to showcase the human element of your business, and it should be used as one of many tools to better serve your clients’ needs and desires.
+You are there to showcase your business’s human element, and it should be used as one of many tools to better serve your clients’ needs and desires.

 Keep It Simple